Sound Transit has completed community outreach to find out how riders and community members experience the fare enforcement process.

 - Youth feel harassed

-The agency’s fare enforcement workgroup is using this information as they work to finalize proposals for program changes, which they will share with the Sound Transit Board of Directors in March.
+The agency’s fare enforcement workgroup is using this information as they work to finalize proposals for program changes, which they will share with the Sound Transit Board of Directors later this year.

 Beyond the fare enforcement program, Sound Transit will continue to use the wealth of information and insights provided by this data to inform other continuous customer service improvement efforts.